Advisory: Marquette experts available for Earth Day topics

 - Dr. Heather Kohls, associate professor of practice in economics, can discuss environmental economics.

-- Dr. Jame Schaefer, professor of theology, is an expert in environmental ethics, ecological problems and theological foundations for environmental ethics.
-[Note: Dr. Schaefer is not available on Thursday, April 22]
+- Dr. Jame Schaefer, associate professor of theology, is an expert in environmental ethics, ecological problems and theological foundations for environmental ethics.

 Other experts can cover technical aspects, including engineering and hazardous waste clean-up, as well as environmental chemistry and microbiology: